Kenya Medical Camp

 - Medical Camp logistics, planning, local promotion and staffing

-- Participants transport provided in private safari vehicles or converted overland trucks
+- Transport provided in private safari vehicles or converted overland trucks

-- Camping fees at Ulamba Children's Home and Kakamega National Park in Western Kenya and at the camp on the shores of Lake Naivasha
+- Camping fees at Kakamega National Park in Western Kenya and at the camp on the shores of Lake Naivasha

 - Visa, vaccinations / personal medication required and personal travel insurance

-- Accommodation at Wildebeest Eco-Camp in Nairobi on the 1st night and 18th night of the itinerary
+- Accommodation in Nairobi if needed on the 1st night and 18th night of the itinerary

 - Airport transfers and meals in Nairobi (we can help provide these and you can pay directly in Kenya)